colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ALEX:

-Probably most major concern is, Pandas as really had a decade of work at it, while this is just a few years brand new without a full stable release yet.
+Probably most major concern is, Pandas has really had a decade of work at it, while this is just a few years brand new without a full stable release yet.
 Though a stable 1.0 of Polars is on the horizon and their breaking changes have slowed down.